voedger/voedger-internals/server/design/sequences.md

   // err: ErrUnknownSeqID
   Next(seqID SeqID) (num Number, err error)

-  // Panics if generation is not in progress.
+  // Panics if event processing is not in progress.
-  // Sends the current batch to the flushing queue and closes generation.
+  // Sends the current batch to the flushing queue and completes the event processing.
   Flush()

   // Panics if actualization is already in progress.
-  // Panics if generation is not in progress.
+  // Panics if event processing is not in progress.
+  // Completes event processing.
   // If flusher() is running, stops and waits for it.
   // Starts actualizer().
   Actualize()